The First Michigan Engineers and Mechanics served an important service to the Union

 the rails for several miles; then followed the large bodies of infantry from the

-the railroad about dusk and marched three to four miles until we reached the direct road
+railroad about dusk and marched three to four miles until we reached the direct road to

 cross his troops and train.
 Crossed over and camped near Buckhead Church about dark.

-road, one in particular near Little Horse Creek; cut down small pine trees and with
+one in particular near Little Horse Creek; cut down small pine trees and with fence rails

-fence rails made a passable for the trains.
-Part of the men on duty at this place all night,
+made a passable for the trains.
+Part of the men on duty at this place all night, keeping

-Formed column by companies and closed in mass.
-Waited orders; soon discovered an
+column by companies and closed in mass.
+Waited orders; soon discovered an engine up

-engine up the track carrying a mounted cannon, which opened upon us.
-After a few
+the track carrying a mounted cannon, which opened upon us.
+After a few shots we

-shots we moved across the track into the woods.
-One man, Robert Brown of Company
+moved across the track into the woods.
+One man, Robert Brown of Company H was

-H was mortally wounded by the cannon ball.
-Soon after, the regiment was ordered on
+mortally wounded by the cannon ball.
+Soon after, the regiment was ordered on to a

-to a canal where a dam was built to prevent the rebels overflowing the ground between
+canal where a dam was built to prevent the rebels overflowing the ground between us.

 After the fall of Savannah, the regiment was embarked on transports for Beaufort, S.C.